Contents

 You may be wondering how it is possible to remain efficient while providing highly personalized planning to multiple clients.
 And it’s possible because Snap is a financial planning software that was designed with Advisors, for Advisors.

-We believe there are 4 core elements that are absolute essentials for ANY good financial planning software.
+We believe there are 4 core elements that are absolute essentials for any good financial planning software.

 Number one is transparency.